 A bona fide, beachside, once in a lifetime opportunity.
 Your piece of paradise.
 A titillating tipple.
 A winner takes all, not-one-to-miss moment.
 Whatever you want to call it, and whether you like to abuse adjectives as much as us, it’s happening now.

-To go beyond us running our mouths, we got in touch with Ray White founder (and the Eastern Suburb’s leading real estate agent) Gavin Rubinstein.
+To go beyond us running our mouths, we got in touch with one of the Eastern Suburb’s top real estate agents Gavin Rubinstein.

 We put our theory to him.

 Fortunately for those of us too ugly to score a Sugar Daddy, Gavin (to some extent) agreed: right now there is a small window of opportunity to juice your dollars for all they’re worth, and score the beachside house of your sueños.

 View this post on Instagram

 Of course, you’ll need a deposit and your bank on side, like always, but as Gavin told us, “there may be a small window of opportunity for local buyers, at least whilst our borders are largely closed, with less competition from foreigners.”

 Having said that, “the Australian dollar is a lot weaker than it was 12 months ago” Gavin added, “and this presents opportunities for expats and foreign buyers to potentially save 10-15% purely on the foreign exchange.”

 “In addition to this, I feel like more than ever, Australia will be viewed as a ‘safe haven’ particularly for Asian buyers who may fear future pandemics impacting their local habitats,” Gavin told us.

 “The way Australia has responded to Covid-19 and how it has mitigated loss of life, I feel, will be seen as another positive for foreigners wanting to relocate here in years to come.”